dberma15/CumulativeProspectTheory/README.md

 # CumulativeProspectTheory
-Code that uses Bayesian Statistics to estimate the parameters for Cumulative Prospect Theory
+The files uploaded run Bayesian Parameter Estimation for Cumulative Prospect Theory.
+The R code loads in the data and runs RStan to execute the Bayesian parameter estimation.